Ryan Tedder: Producing and writing

 He worked with Jennifer Lopez on her 2007 single "Do It Well" from her album Brave.
 He worked with Kelly Clarkson on her 2009 album All I Ever Wanted, penning the songs "If I Can't Have You", "Impossible", "Save You", "Tip of My Tongue" and "Already Gone", which features vocals from Tedder.
-He also worked with Beyoncé, with having a writing credit for the song "Halo from her 2008 album I Am...
-Sasha Fierce.
-Tedder's work with Beyoncé earned him two Grammy nominations with Record of the Year for "Halo" and Album of the Year for I Am...Sasha Fierce at the 2010 Grammy Awards.
+Tedder's work with Beyoncé earned him two Grammy nominations with Record of the Year for co-writing the song "Halo" and Album of the Year for I Am...
+Sasha Fierce at the 2010 Grammy Awards.
 Tedder worked extensively on Leona Lewis's second album, Echo, writing and producing several songs with her, three of which made the album, including the first single "Happy", "You Don't Care" which features vocals from Tedder and "Lost Then Found", which features OneRepublic.
 Tedder co-wrote and produced the song "Battlefield" from Jordin Sparks' second album of the same name.
 Tedder worked on American Idol season 8 runner up Adam Lambert's debut album, For Your Entertainment.

 In late 2009, Tedder launched his own record company, Patriot Records.
 He signed My Name Is Kay, who released her debut EP through Interscope in 2012.
 "City Lights" by Nikki Flores was released in the fall of 2010 by Universal/Republic Records.
 Tedder also formed his own publishing company, Patriot Games Publishing, in 2009 in alliance with Kobalt Music Publishing Worldwide.
 He has a team of writers and producers such as Info, Noel Zancanella, and Brent Kutzle, cellist/bassist of OneRepublic.
 The Patriot team of writers and producers with Tedder are credited with "I Was Here" by Beyoncé, "Good Life" by OneRepublic, "I Just Had Sex" by The Lonely Island featuring Akon, "Lost Then Found" by Leona Lewis and OneRepublic, "Just a Guy" by BC Jean, "Count on You" by Big Time Rush featuring Jordin Sparks, and "And Then We Dance", from Australia's Got Talent winners Justice Crew.
 In 2010, Tedder was featured on Far East Movement's 2010 hit single "Rocketeer".